InMat

 Safeguarding

-Hall Meadow Primary School is fully committed to safeguarding and promoting the welfare and safety of all our pupils.
-We expect everyone associated with Hall Meadow, all staff and volunteers to share this commitment.
+INMAT is fully committed to safeguarding and promoting the welfare and safety of all our pupils.
+We expect everyone associated with INMAT, all staff and volunteers to share this commitment.

 We are fully committed to ensuring that consistent, effective safeguarding policies, procedures and practices are in place to support pupils, families and staff in all our schools.